 Limitations

-If you summarize data at a geographic level lower than the original data, assumptions are introduced into your analysis.
-For instance, if you have county level data and summarize it down to census-tract level, your data is distributed based on your set apportionment method.
-When summarizing data at a geographic level lower than the original data, the distribution of your data may seem overgeneralized depending on the area of interest.
+If you summarize data at a geographic level lower than the original data, assumptions are introduced into the analysis.
+For example, if you have county-level data and summarize it down to census-tract level, the data is distributed based on the set apportionment method.
+When summarizing data at a geographic level lower than the original data, the distribution of the data may seem overgeneralized depending on the area of interest.

 When an area is sparsely populated, apportioning data becomes more difficult.
 The smallest geographic unit used for data apportionment in GeoEnrichment is census blocks.
-If the area of your analysis is very small and does not intersect any census block data, the GeoEnrichment service returns zero values.
+If the area of the analysis is very small and does not intersect any census block data, the GeoEnrichment service returns zero values.
+Similarly, if you create a polygon smaller than 0.01 square miles or kilometers, it is too small to apportion data.
+It is recommended that you combine adjacent features to create a larger area or use a different feature for the analysis.
 To learn more about how data is summarized, see How data apportionment works.

 Resources